Maga Brahmin: Social status

 In the Brahminical corpus all Mlechhas (lit. foreigners) are routinely referred to in the most disagreeable terms and are either held to be below Sudras or avarna.
 Saura literature is very scarce in the Hindu cannon and in all probabilities, Magas failed to ever exert considerable influence on any royal power.
-Consequently, why were the Magas allowed the Brahmin status in society remains a pertinent locus of enquiry.
+Consequently, why the Magas were allowed the Brahmin status in society remains a pertinent locus of enquiry.

 R. C. Hazra—a preeminent scholar of Puranic literature—believes the Magas and their particular brand of Sun-worship to have gained immense popularity under Scythian patronage; hence, the Brahmins were compelled to draft the Samba Purana, infuse aspects of their cult into prevalent, and accommodate them in the elites.
 Stietencron, on a comparative assessment of Samba Purana with other texts, disagrees: little foreign influence was visible in the descriptions of the Puranic episode and if at all, the Magas had popularized a pre-existing cult of solar worship.
 Bronkhorst remarks that even if the Magas had claimed descent from Persian priestly traditions, the Brahminic classes of India (Jambudvīpa) won't have easily accommodated foreigners at the highest echelons of society.
 On a comparison with Buddhist texts and secular records, he proposes that Sakadvipa was not Persia (or some other territory, west of India) but a "mythico-geographical region" for classical Hindu authors, wherein prevailed the Brahmanical order of society for reasons unknown.
 Descendants of the Magi migrants of Persia staked a claim to this Brahminic space rather than their native place.
 (Note: However, the very construction of Sakadwipa might have developed out of fragmented transmissions from Persia.)
 By the Common Era, their claims would be accepted and serviced in the retrospective construction of Puranic legends.